 Bird Marella helped secure a significant victory on behalf of its client JM Eagle, the world’s largest plastic pipe manufacturer, in a long-running False Claims Act case.
 Following a five-week trial in the United States District Court for the Central District of California, federal judge George Wu declared a mistrial after the jury was unable to find that plaintiffs had suffered any damages.

-Plaintiffs, consisting of dozens of municipalities and water districts from across the country, had previously asserted damages of over $1 billion based upon claims that JM Eagle had failed to manufacture large-diameter PVC pipes that uniformly complied with industry standards.
+Plaintiffs, consisting of dozens of municipalities and water districts from across the country, had previously asserted damages of over $1 billion based upon claims that JM Eagle had failed to manufacture industry compliant PVC pipe.
 After a prior liability verdict against the company, five bellwether plaintiffs proceeded to a damages-only phased trial, seeking over $58 million in damages for the cost of immediately removing and replacing all of the pipes in their water systems – notwithstanding that none of the piping at issue had experienced any failures.

 Bird Marella has represented JM Eagle in the matter since 2011.
-The Bird Marella defense team was led by principals Paul Chan and Ekwan Rhow, and included attorneys Marc Masters, Shoshana Bannett, Kate Shin, and Paul Moskowitz.
+The Bird Marella defense team led by principals Paul Chan and Ekwan Rhow, along with attorneys Marc Masters, Shoshana Bannett, Kate Shin, and Paul Moskowitz.